Dr Mark Peter Wright

 His monograph "Listening After Nature: Field Recording, Ecology, Critical Practice" was published by Bloomsbury in 2022.

-Mark has significant teaching experience that includes designing and leading lectures, workshops and seminars.
+He teaches/supervises at undergraduate and postgraduate levels and has significant experience in designing and leading lectures, workshops and seminars.
 He has delivered extensive public events for organisations and institutes in the UK and abroad.
 Conference papers, keynotes and invited talks have been presented at Harvard University (USA), University of Copenhagen (DK), Critical Media Lab (CH), Oslo School of Environmental Humanities (NO), University of Stavanger (NO), Wellcome Collection (UK) and many more.
-His writing has been published in numerous anthologies (Palgrave Macmillan, DPR Barcelona, Uniform Books).
+His writing has been published in various anthologies (Palgrave Macmillan, DPR Barcelona, Uniform Books).
 Peer reviewed articles have been published with Interference Journal, Leonardo Music Journal, Evental Aesthetics Journal, Sensate Journal and the Journal of Sonic Studies.

-Mark’s practice has been recognised across various awards including being named the British Composer of the Year in Sonic Arts.
-For his teaching, Mark received the Outstanding Postgraduate Supervisor Award, UAL in 2021.
+His practice has been recognised across various awards including being named the British Composer of the Year in Sonic Arts.
+He received the Outstanding Postgraduate Supervisor Award, UAL, in 2021.